 Hi and welcome to our site.
 It’s great to see you here.

-We don’t always have the spin bikes to use ourselves but instead we completely investigate each bike.
+We don’t always have the exercise bikes to use ourselves but instead we completely investigate each bike.
 By doing this we can express an unbiased and independent opinion on the bikes in our articles that are backed by thorough research.

 This hopefully saves you time, money and helps to prevent disappointment.
 You’ll also be able to get to your workouts quicker!

-Our Spin Bike Reviews
+Our Exercise Bike Reviews

 You’ll find the spin bike reviews on this site are very in depth as we look at all aspects of the bike.
 They are the result of many hours of detailed work researching at how the bikes features work and to understand and assess them.
 We look at why they have certain features and how they can help you get the type of workout you want, whether it is to burn calories, for general physical fitness, or high intensity training.
 We look into why certain bikes cost more than others and their different features and assess whether the extra money is worth it.
 This all helps in assessing how good the bikes really are and which is the right one for different user circumstances.

-Our current top 3 spin bikes are
+Our current top 3 spin bikes/indoor cycles are

 If you are looking for a compact and quiet bike for your apartment or small home take a look at our best spin bikes for apartments listing to help you find the right one for you.